SquareGPS/navixy-api/docs/backend-api/resources/tracking/track/index.md

 * 204 (Entity not found) – if there is no tracker with such ID belonging to authorized user.
 * 208 (Device blocked) – if tracker exists but was blocked due to tariff restrictions or some other reason.
-* 211 (Requested time span is too big) – if interval between “from” and “to” is too big (maximum value specified in API config).
+* 211 (Requested time span is too big) – if interval between "from" and "to" is too big (maximum value specified in API config).